-The images of an object are fully automatically oriented, the cameras are automatically calibrated and a high-density point cloud is generated.
+As an example, here the images of the Schillerglocke in Schaffhausen are oriented fully automatically, the cameras are calibrated automatically and a high-density point cloud is generated.

-If you want to take pictures yourself, make sure that every point of the object is visible in at least 3 pictures from different points of view: Here you will find instructions on how to best take pictures and what to pay special attention to.
+If you want to take pictures yourself, make sure that any point of the object is visible in at least 3 pictures from different perspectives: Here you will find instructions on how to take pictures best and what to pay special attention to.

-Do not take pictures from the same point of view.
-Move one step to the side for each image.
+- Do not take pictures from the same point of view.
+Move one step to the side for each picture.

-If possible, turn off the Autofocus of the camera: Focus the lens before taking a picture.
-If you cannot turn off the Autofocus, you must have each image calibrated for you in the Automatic Orientation step.
+- Turn off the camera's autofocus: Focus the lens before taking the picture.
+If you cannot turn off the autofocus, you will have to calibrate each image for you in the Auto Orientation step.